ananthuksanthosh/Enterprise-Office-Network-SimulationGNS3-/README.md

 This project includes several core networking features:

 - Static IP Addressing
   Used for office and admin devices to ensure consistent connectivity

 - DHCP Configuration
   Automatically assigns IP addresses to customer devices

 - NAT (Network Address Translation)
   Enables internal devices to access external networks (Internet simulation)

 - Static Routing
   Configured between routers for inter-network communication

 - Firewall using Extended ACL
   Controls traffic flow and enforces security policies

 - Network Segmentation
   Separates networks to improve performance and security

 ---

+🧠 Design Note

+The admin network is directly connected to the core router to simplify security control and clearly enforce ACL-based restrictions.

+In real-world environments, the admin network would typically be connected through a switch for scalability.

+---